Who Is Taylor Swift?

 reputation sold 1.05 million copies in the U.S. over its first four days.
 Along with giving the artist her fourth consecutive album to surpass 1 million in sales for its opening week, that total made reputation the top-selling album of 2017.
 Its success continued into 2018, surpassing 2 million in sales while generating the release of seven singles.
 By the end of the year, reputation had been honored with Favorite Pop/Rock Album at the AMAs and Top Selling Album at the Billboard Music Awards.

-On April 26, 2019, Swift debuted the single "Me," a duet with Brendon Urie of Panic! at the Disco, along with a video of the two singing and dancing amid a display of elaborate sets and swirling colors.
+On April 26, 2019, Swift debuted the duet "ME!" with Brendon Urie of Panic! at the Disco, along with a video of the two singing and dancing amid a panoply of elaborate sets and swirling colors.
+In mid-June the artist dropped the single "You Need to Calm Down" and revealed the name of her upcoming album, Lover.

 During much of 2008, reports circulated that Swift was dating Joe Jonas from the popular musical group The Jonas Brothers.
 Neither Swift nor Jonas acknowledged the relationship.
 "He's an amazing guy, and anyone would be lucky to be dating him," Swift said at the 2008 MTV Video Music Awards.
 Whatever their relationship, it seemed to turn sour by the time Fearless was released.
 The song, "Forever & Always," is reportedly about Jonas.